The Forest Floor

 An Introduction to Botany.

 Plants look all kinds of different ways to fit their lifestyle and environment.
-We are going to do a little overview of some of the different ways plants “dress” so that you can learn to notice their differences and similarities.
+We are going to do a little overview of some of the different plant “styles” so that you can learn to notice their common patterns.
 The more you practice looking closely at all of the finer details, the more the world of plants will open to you!

 Your Botany Chapter...